patricklafrance/esm-treeshaking/README.md

 # Conclusion

-Tree-shaking ESM code with Webpack 5 mostly work as expected if code is properly splitted in distinct files and the `sideEffects` field is added to the libraries `package.json` file.
+Tree-shaking ESM code with Webpack 5 mostly work as expected if the code is properly splitted in distinct files and the `sideEffects` field is added to the libraries `package.json` file.

 # Learn more